nathansizemore/rustic-io/README.md

 rustic-io
 =========

 rustic-io is a simple websocket server library written in Rust.
-It aims to be a fast, scalable websocket server for text and binary messages.
+It aims to be a fast, scalable websocket server library for text and binary messages.

+Borrows messaging implementation from [rust-ws](https://github.com/ehsanul/rust-ws)

 **How it Works**